Canada: Private Antitrust Litigation

 This is an Insight article, written by a selected partner as part of GCR's co-published content.
 Read more on Insight

 Two different venues provide opportunity for private antitrust litigation in Canada.
-Most commonly used is the civil court system for the pursuit of damages following criminal anti-competitive behaviour, usually pursued by means of class actions, which John Pecman, the Commissioner of Competition, recently said is ‘the biggest growth area in antitrust in Canada’.
-Less common are administrative proceedings before the Canadian Competition Tribunal, which are available to private parties under certain circumstances.
+Most commonly used is the civil court system for the pursuit of damages following criminal anti-competitive behaviour, usually pursued by means of class actions, which John Pecman, the Commissioner of Competition, has said is ‘the biggest growth area in antitrust in Canada’.
+Far less common are administrative proceedings before the Canadian Competition Tribunal, which are available to private parties under certain circumstances.
 This chapter will describe recent activity in both forums with a focus on civil litigation as it is currently characterised by two important legal issues: who is properly situated as a plaintiff in Canadian competition class actions; and the navigation of multiple and overlapping parallel class actions.
 It will include a case study of competition class actions in Quebec in recognition of the significant differences between Quebec and the rest of Canada’s class action procedures.

 Civil antitrust litigation in Canada

-Section 36 of Canada’s Competition Act (the Act) allows private parties to bring an action for losses suffered as a result of conduct that is contrary to the criminal offences in part VI of the Act.1 Actionable criminal offences under section 36 include conspiracy, bid rigging, misleading advertising, deceptive telemarketing and pyramid schemes.2 A prior conviction for those criminal offences is, in the absence of evidence to the contrary, proof that the person engaged in the conduct and any evidence given in the criminal proceedings as to the effect of those acts is available for civil litigants to use.3 In practice, most criminal convictions result from negotiations rather than a trial, meaning the agreed statement of facts will be an important piece of evidence in subsequent civil proceedings.
+Section 36 of Canada’s Competition Act (the Act) allows private parties to bring an action for losses suffered as a result of conduct that is contrary to the criminal offences in Part VI of the Act.1 Actionable criminal offences under section 36 include conspiracy, bid rigging, misleading advertising, deceptive telemarketing and pyramid schemes.2 A prior conviction for those criminal offences is, in the absence of evidence to the contrary, proof that the person engaged in the conduct and any evidence given in the criminal proceedings as to the effect of those acts is available for civil litigants to use.3 In practice, most criminal convictions result from negotiations rather than a trial, meaning the agreed statement of facts will be an important piece of evidence in subsequent civil proceedings.
 In the absence of a conviction, the usual ‘balance of probabilities’ civil standard of proof applies.
 Only losses actually suffered, as well as the cost of the resulting investigation and proceedings, may be claimed.
 Neither punitive nor treble damages are available for actions brought under section 36.
 The limitation period for proceedings brought under section 36 is two years after the criminal conduct occurred or the criminal proceedings related to that conduct were disposed of, whichever is later.4

 Plaintiffs often also frame these actions in common law conspiracy, unlawful interference with economic interests, or similar economic torts.
 These claims in tort are not limited by the Act and may, as a result, give rise to punitive damages, differing limitation periods, interlocutory injunctions and equitable disgorgements.